dogusAkaydin/bigO/README.md

 ## Current capabilities:

-* A functions that consumes a list.
+* A function that consumes a list.